 How can recruiting CRM help reduce paperwork and admin load?

-Automation also reduces administrative workload through:
+Automation also reduces admin through:

 -

-Automatic document collection and new hire checklists
+Automatic document collection and new-hire checklists

 -